Mark Sale

-Mark David Sale (born 27 February 1972) is an English former professional footballer who played as a forward.
+Mark David Sale (born 27 February 1972) is an English coach and former professional footballer who played as a forward.
+He was most recently Assistant Head Coach of Oxford United.
 He made more than 200 appearances in the Football League and many more in non-league football.

 He was first-team coach of Birmingham City from October 2014 to December 2016.
 In March 2017 he was appointed first-team coach at Derby County.
-He was appointed first-team at Stoke City in June 2018.
-On 26 December 2024 Sale was appointed Assistant Head Coach of Oxford United.
+He joined Stoke City as the club's first-team coach in June 2018.
+On 26 December 2024 Sale was appointed as Gary Rowett's assistant at Oxford, leaving the role just under a year later on 23 December 2025 when Rowett was dismissed following a poor run of results.